DataIntellectTech/TorQ/docs/Processes.md

 Whilst the Monitor process checks the health of other processes in the system, it does not check the quality of the data captured.
-An RDB process could be running, but capturing and populating its tables with null values, an error that would not be caught by the Monitor process.
-The Data Quality System is developed with the purpose of capturing such errors.
-The system periodically run a set of user-specified checks on selected processes to ensure data quality.
+An RDB process could be running, but capturing and populating its tables with null values, or not running at all.
+These errors would not be caught by the Monitor process, so the Data Quality System has been developed with the purpose of capturing such errors.
+The system periodically runs a set of user-specified checks on selected processes to ensure data quality.

 For example, you can place checks on a table to periodically check that the percentage of nulls it contains in a certain column is below a given threshold,